dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Continuing on with the Python Basics book and the PythonistaCafe website

-**Thoughts:** Things are progressing simultaneously in all directions (another definition for chaos),
+**Thoughts:** Things are progressing simultaneously in all directions (another definition for chaos).

+### Day 46: 11 Aug 2019

+**Today's Progress**: Spent the entire time trying to work with PyCharm

+**Thoughts:** Frustrating but informative.
+I was able to figure out a number of things to get it working, thanks internet!